 ⁍ Sunset also promotes the hormone leptin.
 Leptin's job is to breakdown stored body fat and use it as your preferred fuel source for the next 12 hours - so you don't have to break your sleep to eat.
 We like leptin!
 More leptin more fat loss!

-⁍ It important to note; An overdrive of nighttime light and a big heavy meat meals limit leptin release - this is not good.
-Late night snacks with your head slapped up against a screen is a circadian rhythm nightmare.
+⁍ It is important to note; An overdrive of nighttime light and a big heavy meat meals limit leptin release - this is not good.
+Late-night snacks with your head slapped up against a screen is a circadian rhythm nightmare.

 ⁍ Leptin should continue to elevate, suppressing your appetite and ripping into your fat reserves - till about 3 am.

 ⁍ Boosting insulin balance right before bed with sweet fixes, or excessive alcohol will again limit leptin and another fat driving helper, the hormone, Adiponectin.

 ⁍ A caveat to the whole sugar spike thing is the fructose factor; Meaning, some fruits, like Kiwi fruit, loaded with fructose, consumed in the evening will help your sleep.
 You should feel sleepy about 20 minutes after consumption.
 The fructose won't disrupt insulin or leptin balance.